cowprotocol/docs/docs/cow-protocol/concepts/how-it-works/coincidence-of-wants.md

 # Coincidence of Wants

+**CoW (Coincidence of Wants)**: An economic phenomenon where two parties — each holding the asset that the other needs — exchange assets directly in an equivalent barter.

-**CoW (Coincidence of Wants)**: Thanks to CoW Protocol's batching mechanism, users can make  peer-to-peer swaps in cases where they're trading the same assets.
+Thanks to CoW Protocol's batching mechanism, users can make  peer-to-peer swaps in cases where they're trading the same assets.

 For example, if one trader in a batch wants to sell \$2,000 of DAI for 0.5 ETH and another trader in the same batch wants to sell 0.5 ETH for $2,000 DAI, CoW Protocol's solvers will match both traders together so they can swap assets without tapping into on-chain liquidity - saving them from incurring liquidity provider fees.